MGriot/VisualAnalyzer/docs/USAGE.md

 *   `--blur-kernel <W H>`: (Optional) Specify a custom kernel size (width height) for blurring.
 Both values must be odd integers.
 Overrides the default adaptive kernel.

-*   `--alignment`: Enable geometrical alignment.
-This feature uses ArUco markers to correct perspective distortion.

-*   `--drawing <path>`: Path to a technical drawing for masking.
-The drawing should be a black and white image where the white area represents the object of interest.

 *   `--color-alignment`: Enable color correction.
 This feature uses a color checker to correct the colors of the input image.

 *   `--symmetry`: Enable symmetry analysis.
 This will analyze the symmetry of the object in the image and include the results in the debug report.